mozilla-services/iprepd-nginx/README.md

 * [iprepd](https://github.com/mozilla-services/iprepd), preferably near your `iprepd-nginx` servers (e.g. within the same region in AWS or GCP)
 * A mechanism for updating iprepd.
 At Mozilla, this is done by feeding logs from your load balancer, application server, and potentially other locations into our [fraud detection pipeline](https://github.com/mozilla-services/foxsec-pipeline).
-* (optional) A mechanism for collection statsd metrics.
+* (optional) A mechanism for collecting statsd metrics.

 ### Note on Performance